 In a nutshell, this Mediterranean Pasta Salad is healthy because of what’s in it as well as what’s not.
 Let’s first discuss what’s not in it…

 Now, for all the good stuff in it!
-By using organic red-lentil pasta instead of traditional white semolina pasta, you get more protein – 15 grams per serving, to be exact!
-Red lentil pasta also is a good source of fiber, so it promotes a healthier blood sugar response than pasta that is more carb-heavy.
+By using organic red-lentil pasta instead of traditional white semolina pasta, you get less refined carbs and way more protein!
+Red lentil pasta is also a good source of fiber, so it promotes a healthier blood sugar response than pasta that is more carb-heavy.
 (Learn more about the 3 P’s of healthy pasta in this blog.)

-The oregano olive oil in this recipe is made in California by cold-pressing fresh olives with fresh oregano.
-Oregano imparts an herbaceous, slightly bitter flavor and distinctive mouth-watering aroma to foods, and in some cultures is used medicinally.
+The rosemary olive oil in this recipe is made in California by cold-pressing fresh olives with fresh rosemary.
 And olive oil, well, you probably already know that it’s one of my all-time favorite superfoods – I call it “the secret sauce” of the Mediterranean Diet.

 Parsley is another herb native to the Mediterranean, one that boasts a nutrient-packed phytochemical profile –chlorophyll, flavonoids, and antioxidants like vitamin C, to name a few.
 It’s no wonder that other cultures have used the leaves and seeds of this herb medicinally for centuries.
 I love to incorporate it as much as possible into my recipes (like this quinoa tabbouleh salad recipe).